Facebook Watch lines up news shows from CNN, Fox, Univision

 This comes shortly after Facebook said it would kill off its Trending Topics section, which has been problematic as the company grapples with it relationship with news.

-The first slate of seven shows includes Anderson Cooper Full Circle from CNN, Fox News Update from Fox News, and Real America with Jorge Ramos from Univision.
+The first slate of seven shows includes Anderson Cooper Full Circle from CNN, Fox News Update with Shepard Smith from Fox News, and Real America with Jorge Ramos from Univision.

 In the statement, Brown said there would be more shows announced in the coming weeks.